-In this first part of our 20-part training on the practice of Motivational Interviewing, we begin by introducing the practice of Motivational Interviewing.
+This is the first lesson in our 20-part training on the practice of Motivational Interviewing, we begin by introducing the methods of Motivational Interviewing.

 Purpose of this Course

 - Provide a base foundation of knowledge surrounding the practice of Motivational Interviewing.